cbemister/Augment-Starter/docs/_init/ROADMAP_TEMPLATE.md

 #### Quality Assurance Integration
 - [ ] Performance/Planning Targets are specific and measurable
 - [ ] Acceptance Criteria are clear and testable
-- [ ] AI Assistant Prompts are detailed and actionable
 - [ ] Dependencies between phases are clearly mapped
 - [ ] Risk assessment includes mitigation strategies
+- [ ] Quality gates integrated with Feature Development best practices

 #### Customization Guidelines
 - [ ] Technology stack placeholders are replaced with actual technologies
 - [ ] Project-specific features and requirements are incorporated
 - [ ] Timeline estimates reflect realistic development capacity
 - [ ] Success metrics align with business objectives
-- [ ] Documentation requirements match team workflow
+- [ ] Documentation requirements match team workflow and project lifecycle framework

-### Template Validation Checklist
+### Enhanced Template Validation Checklist

 Before using this template for a new project, ensure:

-**Pre-Development Planning**
+**Project Lifecycle Framework Integration**
+- [ ] All 8 phases (0-8) are included and properly sequenced
+- [ ] Phase documentation references are correct and accessible
+- [ ] Feature Development Best Practices integration is planned
-- [ ] Implementation Planning & Methodology Selection process defined
+- [ ] Git Workflow and Policies integration is implemented
-- [ ] Decision matrix criteria weights align with project priorities
+- [ ] Core features documentation is referenced appropriately
-- [ ] Team capacity assessment methodology established
+- [ ] Troubleshooting system integration is established
-- [ ] Success probability calculation method documented

-**Methodology Definition**
+**Methodology Definition and Scope**
-- [ ] All three methodologies have clear scope boundaries and feature inclusion/exclusion criteria
+- [ ] All three methodologies have clear scope boundaries and timeline estimates
-- [ ] Timeline estimates are realistic for each methodology (A: 2-4 weeks, B: 4-8 weeks, C: 8-12 weeks)
+- [ ] MVP/Rapid methodology: 2-4 weeks total, streamlined processes
+- [ ] Balanced/Standard methodology: 4-8 weeks total, comprehensive approach
+- [ ] Comprehensive/Enterprise methodology: 8-12 weeks total, detailed implementation
 - [ ] Resource allocation requirements specified for each methodology
+- [ ] Methodology-specific feature development approaches documented

+**Documentation System Integration**
-- [ ] Development roadmaps include week-by-week milestones and validation checkpoints
+- [ ] Feature Development templates and checklists are referenced
+- [ ] Git workflow documentation is integrated throughout phases
+- [ ] Core features documentation links are accurate and complete
+- [ ] Troubleshooting workflows are established and documented
+- [ ] Knowledge management processes are defined and integrated

-**Project Customization**
+**Project Customization and Validation**
 - [ ] All `[placeholder text]` has been replaced with project-specific content
-- [ ] Phase dependencies are logical and properly sequenced
+- [ ] Phase dependencies are logical and follow the 8-phase structure
-- [ ] Reference Documentation sections are complete for all phases
-- [ ] Performance targets are realistic and measurable
+- [ ] Performance targets are realistic and methodology-appropriate
-- [ ] AI Assistant prompts are tailored to the specific technology stack

-**Risk Management and Quality**
+- [ ] Success metrics align with business objectives and methodology scope
+- [ ] Timeline estimates include appropriate buffer time

+**Quality and Risk Management**
-- [ ] Risk assessment covers technical, project, and external risks
+- [ ] Risk assessment covers all phases and methodology-specific risks
+- [ ] Quality gates align with Feature Development best practices
-- [ ] Early warning indicators for scope creep defined
+- [ ] Early warning indicators for scope creep defined for each methodology
-- [ ] Quality gates align with project quality standards
+- [ ] Validation checkpoints align with project lifecycle milestones
-- [ ] Success metrics are specific, measurable, and time-bound
-- [ ] Scope adjustment decision points clearly identified
+- [ ] Scope adjustment decision points clearly identified and documented

 **Resource and Timeline Validation**
-- [ ] Resource allocation reflects actual team capacity and constraints
+- [ ] Resource allocation reflects actual team capacity and methodology requirements
-- [ ] Timeline estimates include buffer time for scope adjustments
+- [ ] Timeline estimates are realistic for selected methodology
-- [ ] Validation checkpoints align with project milestones
+- [ ] Feature development workflows are integrated with overall timeline
+- [ ] Git workflow overhead is accounted for in time estimates
-- [ ] Progress tracking templates customized for project needs
+- [ ] Progress tracking templates are customized for project and methodology needs

 ---